 Water electrodeionization units generate high-purity water by assimilating ion exchange and electrodialysis.
 Typical electrodeionization modules are made up of chambers holding ion exchange resins, which are alienated by ion-exchange membranes.
 EDI modules are in effect, the ion exchange bed.
 The feed water, which has been adequately pretreated to extract suspended solids is driven into the module and directed through the IX resins.
 Direct current from an external source is simultaneously fed through the anode and cathode electrodes.

 The subsequent voltage from the direct current provokes circulation in the ion exchange resins.
 This pulls the negatively charged ions towards the anode while the positively charged ions are attracted to the cathode.
 The objectionable ions’ bondage to the media is typically impermanent hence they are harvested as part of the concentrate stream.
 Subsequently, they are discarded into the drain or recycled.

 The pollutant ions in the feed water are ordinarily exchanged for hydrogen (H+) and hydroxide (OH-) ions as they penetrate through the ix resins as well as the ion exchange membranes.
 The outgoing water, which is essentially deionized water can be used instantaneously or treated further to elevate the purity levels.

-Exhausted EDI resins are regenerated electrochemically unlike conventional ion exchange resins, which are regenerated using acidic or basic regenerants.
-A regenerated EDI unit functions optimally and generates high purity deionized water.
+Exhausted EDI resins are regenerated electrochemically unlike conventional ion exchange resins, which are regenerated using acidic or basic regenerates.
+A regenerated EDI unit functions optimally and generates high-purity deionized water.
 Learn more about water electrodeionization by clicking the following link.

 ➣What Are the Main Features of Electrodeionization Units?